visit-dav/visit/src/doc/tutorials/MakingMovies.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The objects in simulations typically change in size or move in position.
-Because of this the view that may be appropriate at the first time step
+Because of this the view that may be appropriate at the first timestep
-isn't appropriate at later time states.
+isn't appropriate at later time-states.
 For example, suppose a simulation
 were modeling the explosion of a supernova.
 As the simulation progresses
 the supernova grows in size and at some point most of the supernova may
 be outside the view.
 One possible solution would be to set the size based
-on the supernova at the last time state.
+on the supernova at the last time-state.
 If this isn't acceptable it may
 be necessary to zoom out at a few key points in the simulation to ensure
 that the supernova is still within the view.